Kethas/zeyzewu/README.md

 A piece of writing.
 This crate is a binary which will display text in the real orthography.

 # kyáy
 Meaning; a word.
-This crate is a CLI and webapp which will let you edit or view the zẽy-zẽ-wũ dictionary.
+This crate exposes a dictionary and a cli/app/webapp.